If you don't have a rare plant but would like to be a Plant Guardian, here are some ideas of how to find one.

 It is not unusual for plants to slip out of nursery catalogues and this often passes by unnoticed, unless for the eagle-eyed gardener.
-As long as you know the name of your plant (and it is good practice to always keep plant labels somewhere safe for future reference), you can check its commercial availability through the RHS Plantfinder.
-More details on the RHS Plantfinder below.
+As long as you know the name of your plant (and it is good practice to always keep plant labels somewhere safe for future reference), you can check its commercial availability through the RHS Plant Finder.
+More details on this below.

-If there are two or fewer suppliers, it may be eligible for the Plant Guardian scheme.
+If there are two or fewer suppliers in the RHS Plant Finder, it may be eligible for the Plant Guardian scheme.

 Small specialist nurseries and National Collection Holders